vineskipper/wallpaper-downloader/README.md

 ## Upcoming Features (WIP)
 ### Automatic formating for directory and file names
+This will include options to format file and directory names in the following casings:
+* snake case
+* camel case
+* kebab case
+* pascal case

-This will include snakecase, camelcase, automatic file naming, and file extension addition to file names.
-This be set by the user when running the program.
+Additionally, file extension addition to file names will be added.
+These features will not be enabled by default.

 ### Interactive mode
 This will run the program with a TUI that includes image displays, file and directory name changing, and a chance to manually select which files to download.

 ### Silent mode
 This will run the program without displaying any errors that were encountered during runtime.
 It will instead store any error found in a log file for later use.

 ### Comments
 This will allow comments to be written in the link source list file.

+### Configuration Files
+Self-explanatory.

 ## Origin
 I had the idea when I was getting new wallpapers, because: